marberrym/ExecutiveOrder66/README.md

 =======
-# Atlanta GEMS (developed under codename: Order 66)
+# Hidden Gem Atlanta (developed under codename: Order 66)

 This project is a front end interface to accept a post (a gem) from a user.
 The gems are stored in firebase, and retrieved and displayed by to the visitor.